-The chimpanzee has long black or brown hair covering its body, but has no hair on its face, ears, hands or feet.
-It has pink skin at birth but, as it grows, the skin turns black.
-The chimpanzee has opposable thumbs, fingernails and toenails, just like humans.
-Its small face has a defined brow, small nostrils and a small muzzle.
+Chimpanzees have long black or brown hair covering their bodies, but have no hair on their faces, ears, hands or feet.
+They have pink skin at birth but, as they grow, the skin turns black.
+Chimpanzees have fingernails, toenails and opposable thumbs, just like humans.
+Their small faces have defined brows, small nostrils and small muzzles.

-The chimpanzee shares more than 98 percent of the same genetic material with humans, making it our closest living relative.
+Chimpanzees share more than 98 percent of the same genetic material with humans, making them our closest living relatives.

-The chimpanzee is one of the few animal species that makes and uses tools.
+Chimpanzees are among few animal species that make and use tools.
 Examples include using sticks to catch insects and stones to crack open nuts.

 Chimpanzees live in large groups called troops.